TEAS (Test of Essential Academic Skills)

 The ATI TEAS has a built-in calculator in the math section.

-Wake Tech will accept scores from the TEAS V, ATI TEAS and the new ATI TEAS 7.
+Wake Tech will accept scores from the TEAS V, ATI TEAS and ATI TEAS 7.
 Scores must be within three years of the program application deadline to be accepted.
 TEAS exams that are earlier versions of the test (TEAS 4.0, 3.0, or 2.0) will not be accepted.

 TEAS scores are valid for three years prior to the clinical application deadline.